 At this point, I’ve attended a fair share of cons and I’d like to think that I have a pretty good handle on things.
 But RICC really threw some ideas out the window for me.
-I underestimated the disorganization and venue size.
+I underestimated the venue size.
 Here’s what happened.

 We arrived at the Dunkin’ Donuts Center at 10:30am, thirty minutes after doors opened.
 The line was still a couple blocks long, with the line winding towards the entrance for the security checkpoint.
 The bag check & metal detector may have contributed to this, but I feel like doors opened late to begin with.
 But we finally got in at 11:30am.

 Prior to arriving I understood that RICC took place in two separate buildings, yet there was no information to help me understand anything further.
 The maps in place were of little help but after a moment of wandering, you get the hang of it!

 Getting to/from the photo ops to the show floor was a 15 minute run.
 The first time, I missed the photo op with Billy Dee Williams (Lando Calrissian from Star Wars).
 They apparently locked photo sales for the rest of the day.
 But fortunately near the end of the con, they announced a surprise second photo session.
 I got to Billy in the nick of time!
 I had already met him when he signed my figures & Topps card, so finally getting the photo was the cherry on top.

 And there was no shortage of vendor booths, that’s for sure!
 We didn’t get to attend any of the panels, but just the meet & greets and booths alone took up our whole day.
 There was everything from phone cases, prints, Lego minifigures, to even Microsoft.
 Aisles and aisles of fun things to look at!
 Here’s some of the swag I scored: